Juan B. R. Cooper: Life in Monterey

-Upon his arrival in Monterey, Cooper made arrangements to sell the Rover to the government of newly independent Mexico, which as yet had no ships on the Pacific Coast with which to maintain contact with Alta California.
-To help cash-poor California governor Luis Arguello pay him for the ship, Cooper agreed to stay on as captain and enter the lucrative China trade, twice carrying Californian and Hawaiian goods to Canton and returning with Chinese manufactured goods.
-Cooper and Arguello quarreled, however, over how to split the profits, and it was many years before Cooper received the payment due.
-Collection was made more difficult when Arguello was replaced as governor in 1825.
+Upon his arrival in Monterey, Cooper sold the Rover to the government of newly independent Mexico, which as yet had no ships on the Pacific Coast with which to maintain contact with Alta California.
+To help cash-poor California governor Luis Arguello pay him for the ship, Cooper agreed to stay on as captain and enter the lucrative China trade, twice carrying Californian and Hawaiian goods to Canton and returning with Chinese goods.
+Cooper and Arguello quarreled, however, over how to split the profits, and it was many years before Cooper received payment.
+Collection was made more difficult when Arguello left office in 1825.
 In 1826, the Rover was sent south under a new captain, and never returned to Monterey.

+He boarded with the family of Ignacio Vicente Ferrer Vallejo, a prominent family of Castillean descent.
 Cooper drew on his knowledge of trade to open a general merchandise store in Monterey.
-He boarded with the family of Ignacio Vicente Ferrer Vallejo.
-General Vallejo, a prominent family of Castillean descent.
-In 1827 at age 36, Cooper proposed to 18-year-old daughter Maria Jerónima de la Encarnación Vallejo.
-To marry her, Cooper had to be baptized as a Roman Catholic.
+In 1827 at age 36, Cooper proposed to Vallejo's 18-year-old daughter Maria Jerónima de la Encarnación Vallejo.
+To marry her, Cooper was baptized as a Roman Catholic.
 He adopted the baptismal name of Juan Bautista Rogers Cooper.
-His padrino (sponsor) was William Edward Petty Hartnell, a native Englishman who had been residing in Monterey as a trader since 1822.
-The couple were married on August 24, 1827, at San Carlos Mission.
-Her brother was later become General Mariano Guadalupe Vallejo.
+His padrino (sponsor) was William Hartnell, an Englishman who had been a trader and living in Monterey since 1822.
+Cooper and Vallejo were married on August 24, 1827 at San Carlos Mission.
+Her brother Mariano Guadalupe Vallejo later became an influential Californio general, statesman, and public figure.

-Cooper build a home in downtown Monterey for his family, later known as the Cooper-Molera Adobe.
-During her husband's long voyages to China and other destinations, she raised their children while managing the family's affairs.
-After passage of an 1829 law requiring permanent residents to be Mexican citizens, both Cooper and Hartnell were naturalized in 1830.
-Before 1829, naturalization was not strictly required but, along with conversion to Catholicism and marriage into a prominent family, helped Cooper become accepted in Monterey and obtain land grants.
-Cooper saw enormous possibilities for growth in California, and persuaded his half-brother Thomas O. Larkin to move to the area in 1832 to assist him in his business pursuits.
+Cooper built a home in downtown Monterey, later known as the Cooper-Molera Adobe.
+Naturalization was not strictly required until 1829 when a law was passed requiring permanent residents to be Mexican citizens.
+Both Cooper and Hartnell were naturalized in 1830.
+Along with conversion to Catholicism and marriage into a prominent family, naturalization helped Cooper become accepted in Monterey and obtain land grants.

+Cooper saw enormous possibilities for growth in California, and persuaded his half-brother Thomas O. Larkin to relocate from the eastern United States in 1832 to assist him in his business pursuits.
 Cooper worked tirelessly with Larkin to strengthen trade with China, England, the U.S., and South America and later help California join the union.

 Cooper made a number of trips from 1839 to 1844 to the Mexican coast and to the Hawaiian Islands in command of the government-owned Californian, which carried mail, prisoners, and government officials from Monterey to Mexico.
 In 1846 he made a voyage to Peru and in 1849 he was master of the Eveline on a trading trip to China.
+During her husband's long absences on business, she raised their children and managed the family's affairs.